diannejardinez/machine-learning-challenge/README.md

 Model Ranking showing grid score, classification report, and are ranked by Test Accuracy.

-Comparative to all the algorithms  below, the Random Forests and Logistic Regression are the models that reached greater than 85% accuracy, with Random Forests at 88.8%
+Comparative to all the algorithms  below, the Random Forests and Logistic Regression are the models that reached greater than 85% accuracy, with Random Forests at 88.8%.
+There could be an accurate way at increasing the accuracy for each model by doing more research on the appropriate hyperarameters for Hyperparameter Tuning for each model.

 ### Random Forests
 - Predictive Test Accuracy: **0.888**